Skip to content

 prepare_dick_state_unary_input(k, qvar)

-Test the function for Dicke state of 6 qubits with 4 1's:
+We test the function for the Dicke state of six qubits with four ones:

 @qfunc